graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 single request rather than a list of requests, the request will be deserialized into a list or array of a single item.
 For example, `{"query":"{hero}"}` deserializes into `new[] { new GraphQLRequest { Query = "hero" }}`.

+### 4. `IGraphQLTextSerializer` interface to support serialization to/from strings.

+`IGraphQLTextSerializer.Serialize` and `IGraphQLTextSerializer.Deserialize` support
+serializing objects to and from `string` values.
+For the `GraphQL.SystemTextJson` and `GraphQL.NewtonsoftJson` libraries, these serialize and deserialize to JSON strings.

 ## Breaking Changes